 Stephanie from History Fan Girl recently went to Garni Temple on a day-trip from Yerevan and wrote about her experience below for future travelers:

-The temple was built in the first century AD, but it was destroyed by an earthquake in the seventeenth century, but was restored in the twentieth century alongside important excavations around the site.
-We took a taxi from Yerevan as part of a longer day trip, and we stopped here for about thirty minutes.
+The temple was built in the first century AD, but it was destroyed by an earthquake in the seventeenth century but was restored in the twentieth century alongside important excavations around the site.
+We took a taxi from Yerevan as part of a long day trip, and we stopped here for about thirty minutes.
 The views of the nearby valley are beautiful, and the drive from Yerevan is lush and scenic.

 Kami from Kami and the Rest of the World has stated that one of her favorite day trips from Yerevan is the country’s ‘second’ city of Gyumri.
 She tells you why heading there for a day is a great thing to do when in Yerevan below: